 At the same time, they wanted to move to a fully managed system, so they could concentrate on their core business and not have to worry about retaining in-house skills.
 They tried Flexible Engine, our innovative solution based on OpenStack, and they liked its flexibility, scalability and security features.

 This will work around the pay-as-you-go model that IIOX was looking for.
-Orange Business Services also reassured IIOX regarding compliance that could arise from globalizing the solution.
+Orange Business also reassured IIOX regarding compliance that could arise from globalizing the solution.

 Avoiding vendor lock-in